sdito000/Spotipydataproject/index.md

 ## Results

+After running Simple Linear Regressions, we found that over 4 years of data, a high danceability value is associated with a higher position on the charts.
 According to our Multiple Regression results, there are some relationships that are sustained over a few years.
 The longest meangiful relationship is the one between tempo and danceability that is sustained for 3 years while valence and energy sustain a relationship with danceability for two years each.

 ## Conclusion